 This scholarship has been established by the Oxford Centre for Islamic Studies to provide funding for UK students from Muslim communities.
-The Centre is a Recognised Independent Centre of the University of Oxford.
-It was established in 1985 to encourage the scholarly study of Islam and the Islamic world.
+The Centre is a Recognised Independent Centre of the University of Oxford and was established in 1985 to encourage the scholarly study of Islam and the Islamic world.
 The Centre provides a meeting point for the Western and Islamic worlds of learning.
 At Oxford it contributes to the multi-disciplinary and cross-disciplinary study of the Islamic world.
 Beyond Oxford, its role is strengthened by a developing international network of academic contacts.

 Am I eligible?